wolframkriesing/site-stitcher/content/tidbit/2020/12/index.md

 </figure>

 ## The Context
 It's all about react-native, correct.
 I am currently using v0.63.2 (just in case someone case along, reads this and screams "it's all wrong", check the version first).
-Android version:
-Device:
+My Android version is [API Level 28](https://en.wikipedia.org/wiki/Android_Pie) and the device I use is a [Cosmo Communicator made by Planet Computers](https://www.www3.planetcom.co.uk/cosmo-communicator), that's also why you see a landscape video.

 ## Contents